An in-depth look at the responsibilities, requirements, certifications, job outlook, and salary.

 Legal Nurse Consultants can research the details of a case, look into the medical professionals involved, the hospital or provider’s records, and other information that might help the attorney build the case.

 5. Preparing for trials and other legal proceedings

 Legal Nurse Consultants can interview other medical professionals, talk to witnesses and compile the most relevant medical records to prepare for legal proceedings.

 6. Testifying as an expert witness

 Legal Nurse Consultants are often called upon to provide expert testimony.
 They use their knowledge to explain medical terms to the judge and jury and present the case’s medical facts.
 LNCs who serve as expert witnesses often work as clinical RNs.

 Legal Nurse Consultant Jobs

 Where Do Legal Nurse Consultants Work?

-Legal nurse consultants can work in a variety of settings.
-They are often found within law firms, but they can also be employed by agencies and organizations including:
+Legal Nurse Consultants work in a variety of settings.
+They often work for law firms, but they can also be employed by agencies and organizations including:

 - Government offices